Nitinrk9/git_learning/README.md

 # Git learning project

-This repo is created only for study purpose.
+This repo is created only for study purpose only.